Unexpected Job Loss? 7 Mistakes to Avoid

 And if you're struggling to make ends meet or need additional support, check with your local government and nonprofit organizations to see if there are programs that can provide financial assistance or job training.

-3. Ignoring Your Health
+3. Don’t Ignore Your Physical and Mental Health

 With so much change, it can be easy to ignore your health.
 However, sticking to or adopting a specific “health plan” can help restore a sense of calm.
 That routine practice may include exercise, balanced meals, keeping up with hobbies and regular doctor appointments.
-With money being a top stressor, paying attention to how it can impact health is essential.
+With money being a top stressor, paying attention to how your finances can impact health is essential.

 You might negotiate your health care benefits extensions with your employer or look into COBRA.
 This federal program allows you to continue your employer-sponsored health insurance for a limited time, but it can be expensive.
-You may want to consider shopping for insurance on the marketplace or exploring other options like Medicaid or Medicare if you’re eligible.
+You may want to consider shopping for insurance on the health care marketplace or exploring other options like Medicaid or Medicare if you’re eligible.

-A reported 40% of Americans have been laid off or terminated from a job at least once.1 Your news will likely be met with empathy and offers to help.
+Still, you don't want to wait too long to start looking for a new job.
+Start by updating your resume and online job networking profiles.
+Your news will likely be met with empathy and offers to help.
 Reach out to your professional network for leads and recommendations.
 Consider attending job fairs and networking events to expand your reach.

 Create an updated budget to evaluate your financial obligations and track your spending.
 While cutting expenses may seem painful initially, it's important to remember that these don't have to be permanent changes.